 As an alternative, take some piece of steel and built a throwing knife out of it (see gallery at Throwzini).
+Find more ideas in our collection:

 The following instructions have kindly been provided by DreadDave, who got the idea from Throwzini where you can also find photos.